daormar/debasher/doc/design_doc_resident.md

   barrier does, closes the round at once and drops the message of c from the channel state, although it was in transit at the cut.
 The set when the round closes also says a and c.
-Both leave a checkpoint that says that c is closed while its message lies after `processed_upto` and is still to be replayed.
+Both leave a checkpoint that says that c is closed while its message lies after `capture_pos` and is still to be replayed.
 The exact definition is what lets the replay check that no `DATA` record follows the `CLOSE` of its port, which is an error (the log or the checkpoint is corrupt) and can be demanded because nothing after a `CLOSE` is logged.
-The set is saved sorted in the checkpoint (schema 2; the field is required, so an older checkpoint fails to load with a `KeyError`), because pruning deletes the segments below `processed_upto` and the `CLOSE` of a port closed long ago goes with them.
-Recovery restores it and adds the port of each `CLOSE` record after `processed_upto`, and the readers of the ports that are then closed start in the mode that drops what their writers send, so that a relaunched node behaves like the incarnation that read the `CLOSE`.
+The set is saved sorted in the checkpoint (schema 2; the field is required, so an older checkpoint fails to load with a `KeyError`), because pruning deletes the segments below `capture_pos` and the `CLOSE` of a port closed long ago goes with them.
+Recovery restores it and adds the port of each `CLOSE` record after `capture_pos`, and the readers of the ports that are then closed start in the mode that drops what their writers send, so that a relaunched node behaves like the incarnation that read the `CLOSE`.
 A `CLOSE` that arrives between the capture and the close of the round is not stored in the checkpoint file: like